What Happens to Your Siding During Winter

 • Clear snow and ice from your roof and gutters regularly.

-By taking these steps, you can help to prevent winter damage to your siding and keep your home looking its best.
+By taking these steps, you can help prevent winter damage to your siding and keep your home looking its best.
 Contact Webfoot for siding maintenance and repair services to safeguard your home exterior this winter.